-On January 14, 2020, the Company closed the acquisition (the "Acquisition") of a 50% ownership interest in Prime (formerly Petrobras Oil and Gas B.V.).
+On January 14, 2020, the Company closed the acquisition (the "Acquisition") of a 50% ownership interest in Prime (previously known as Petrobras Oil and Gas B.V.).
 BTG Pactual E&P B.V. ("BTG") continues to own the remaining 50% of Prime.
-The total payment by AOC to close the Acquisition, including the Nigerian Government's consent fee, amounted to \$519.5 million, which includes a deferred payment of \$24.8 million which is due by end of June 2020.
-The payment of \$519.5 million has been funded through a loan facility of \$250.0 million with BTG and a cash payment of \$269.5 million.
+The total payment by AOC to close the Acquisition, including the Nigerian Government's consent fee, amounted to \$519.5 million, which included a deferred payment of \$24.8 million which was paid during June 2020.
+The payment of \$519.5 million had been funded through a loan facility of \$250.0 million with BTG and a cash payment of \$269.5 million.
 In addition, the Company paid fees amounting to \$25.0 million.
 The acquisition in Prime is accounted for using the equity method.